chrismart123/usersApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+#NOTE
+Added a login component to know if user is authenticated and can access the user details page Added angular material to add color and design on the layout Added lazy loading for user details
+Added material table for user list
+Added pagination and search functionality